 Analyzing Tyler Shelvin’s NFL Draft Profile

 Big and strong are the only two words you really need to understand Tyler Shelvin’s 2021 NFL Draft profile.
-At 6’3″, he might not be the tallest player in this year’s class, but at 346 pounds you can be sure that he’s one of the biggest.
+At around 6’3″, he might not be the tallest player in this year’s class, but at almost 350 pounds, you can be sure that he’s one of the biggest.

 He generates incredible strength from his lower half.
 His legs are massive, and he has the ability to keep churning them to generate the power to overcome his man.
 His lower body strength helps him to have a solid anchor, making him an often immovable structure.
 He fills gaps nicely which is a key aspect of his influence as a run defender.